Last Updated: June 25, 2026

 | style (optional) |

-string | The style of the beer. |
+string | The brewer’s style label, re-resolved to a canonical style/family/class. |

 | description (optional) |